duyhominhnguyen/LVM-Med/README.md

 conda activate lvm_med
 ```

+For running **Fine-tune for downstream tasks using ResNet-50** in **Section 4f**, we utilize Unet from `segmentation-models-pytorch` package.
+To install this library we do the following tasks:

+1. `git clone https://github.com/qubvel/segmentation_models.pytorch.git` and `cd segmentation_models_pytorch`
+2. Access this path in the smp package: `/encoders/resnet.py` and add your download pre-trained weight (you can see our example in [`segmentation_models_pytorch/encoders
+/resnet.py`](segmentation_models_pytorch/encoders/resnet.py) )
+3. Then `pip install segmentation-models-pytorch` to install its dependencies

 ## 3. Prepare dataset
 First you should download the respective dataset that you need to run to the [`dataset_demo`](/dataset_demo/) folder.
 To get as close results as your work as possible, you could prepare some of our specific dataset (which are not pre-distributed) the same way as we do:
 ```bash